qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 But sometimes it makes sense to place the configuration file outside of your game's root directory.
-For example, Ren'Py web distributions modify the contents of the whole game directory, so you'll want to have the Kate files somewhere Ren'Py won't touch:
+For example, Ren'Py web distributions modify the contents of the whole build directory, so you'll want to have the Kate files somewhere Ren'Py won't touch:

 .. code-block:: text